Book traversal links for Chapter 2. Identification of populations for TB preventive treatment

 – Home visits also provide the opportunity to identify the needs for social support, nutrition and education on infection control measures.
 After the visit, the health provider may link the index patient and contacts to relevant social and nutritional support programmes.

 – During the home visit the health provider should make an assessment of the residence and provide counselling and education to family members on TB symptoms.
-If required, prompt medical attention and referrals should be made especially for child contacts and PLHIV, in whom TB could progress rapidly.
+If required, prompt medical attention and referrals should be made especially for child contacts and People with HIV, in whom TB could progress rapidly.
 HIV testing and counselling should be offered as part of this process, including to biological children of any adults living with HIV.

 - If the home or workplace cannot be visited, the index patient may be interviewed at a health facility and contacts listed.
 Complete address and modality for future communication should be mutually agreed with the index patient (such as phone numbers, email, contact of an intermediary or treatment provider).
 Responsible persons or health care workers should then systematically follow up with the index patient or treatment provider and mobilize all relevant contacts to the health facility for symptom screening, testing for TB and TB infection when indicated and evaluation for eligibility of TPT.